 I feel that a person should not feel guilty about what fascinates them.
 If a person is naturally interested in Robert E. Lee and the cause of the South, and less interested in slavery and the plight of black people during the 19th century, those are their interests.
 Study away!

 Be fascinated, but think holistically.
 The way we interpret history continuously changes.
 I’ve been raised with a white narrative of the Civil War.
 Black people are finally having 150 years of perspectives heard in the marketplace of ideas.
-That’s why we’re angry.
+That’s why many white people are defensive.
 Being angry and offended is part of being challenged by new and different information that we were not taught as children, or as part of the national myth.
 Information that contradicts what we have “always known” and always felt is difficult.

 Once we finish arguing and being offended, new and different perspectives are quite fascinating.
 There is a lot to digest and think about.
 The national dialogue has opened up new ways of studying old subjects, like Robert E Lee.
 Studying history and preserving a myth are two separate things.
 We must be clear about what we are doing.

 America has long been held together by the thought that the North and South made amends after the Civil War, and that both sides were empathetic and saw the other’s point of view even if they did not agree.
 And, perhaps this is true to some extent — white Southerners could understand white northerners wishing to preserve the Union; white northerners came to understand that white Southerners thought they were doing right by their families and communities.
 White people could assume that everybody intended the best and forgave their one-time enemies.
 So, there was peace… as long as the role of black people in American society wasn’t discussed as the primary factor for the war, or as something that required time, money, and action afterword.
 Instead, both sides were allowed to keep their heroes and traditions and ultimately their thinking.
 It did not hurt white Northerners to let white Southerners continue to be racist.